datafibers/df_data_service/README.md

-# DF Processing Service
+# DF Data Processor Service

-This project has two [Vertx](http://www.vertx.io) defined to deal with stream ETL (Extract, Transform, and Load).
+This project has two components defined to deal with stream ETL (Extract, Transform, and Load).
-* **DF Producer** is to leverage Kafka Connect REST API on Confluent v.3.0.0 to landing or publishing data in or out of Apache Kafka.
+* **Connects** is to leverage Kafka Connect REST API on Confluent v.3.0.0 to landing or publishing data in or out of Apache Kafka.
-* **DF Transformer** is to leverage streaming processing engine, such as Apache Flink, for data transformation.
+* **Transforms** is to leverage streaming processing engine, such as Apache Flink, for data transformation.

 ## Building